gibbona1/jasp-desktop/Docs/development/jasp-building-guide.md

 For following updates of Qt you can use the MaintenanceTool for Qt in \<QTINSTALLDIR\>\MaintenanceTool.exe (and in your start menu).

-7. Install Microsoft Visual Studio 2017 (not 2019)
+7. **Install Microsoft Visual Studio 2017** (not 2019)
 	Go to https://www.visualstudio.com/downloads/
-	Download Community version
+	Download Community version.
 	Start vs_community_.. from your download folder.
 	Choose all the default options.
 	For components to install only choose the Desktop development with C++ option:

 ![Image of Qt Installer](https://static.jasp-stats.org/images/Visual-Studio-Options.png)

-8. Install RTools 3.5
+8. **Install RTools 3.5**
 	Download from https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe
 	Start RTools35 from your download folder.
 	Choose the default options.

 	You will now have RTools 3.5 installed in C:\RTools

-9. The last steps you have to do is configuring QtCreator with the proper kits to build JASP.
+9. The last steps you have to do is **configuring QtCreator** with the proper kits to build JASP.
 	Start QtCreator and load, through File->Open File or Project, the JASP.pro file from <JASP>\jasp-desktop\JASP.pro.
 	Also load <JASP>\jasp-desktop\JASP-R-Interface\JASP-R-Interface.pro.
 	Both projects are built with a different kit in Qt because they are built with different compilers.